dmd-program/dmd-300-sp17/design-project-2/project-description.md

 ## Digital media

-If you are unsure of what types of digital projects are available to create, please have a look at the list of digital design project categories.
+If you are unsure of what types of digital projects are available to create, please have a look at the list of [digital design project types](/digital-design-project-types.md).

 ## Requirements